 As always, the influx of new anime ended a little over a week ago but then there’s that one or two anime that arrives late.
 I almost always forget about these premieres since, well, they’re late that’s why.
-It especially says something about me if I’m forgetting about Attack on Titan of all things since it’s also a late arrival this season…Anyway, let’s talk about We Rent Tsukumogami.
+But anyway, here we have We Rent Tsukumogami.

 This anime utilizes an interesting facet of Japanese folklore: the Tsukumogami, objects that have acquire a spirit after exiting in our world for so long.
 The show’s two main characters, Okou and Seiji, run a rental shop where people can rent out items that they can use for an event.
 By coincidence, their inventory happens to have a handful of these Tsukumogami and the siblings find themselves involved in a number of Tsukumogami-related happenings.
 This first episode particularly involves a mystery surrounding the whereabouts of an item a client has misplaced and said items contains a mouse Tsukumogami.

 Whether or not this anime is entirely mystery-driven remains to be seen but overall, the whole concept sounds like it could be fun.
 There’s a particularly peculiar dynamic going where Okou (Mikako Komatsu) and Seiji (Junya Enoki) are aware of their trinket spirit friends and vice versa but for whatever reason, neither side can interact directly with each other.
 This thus forces the siblings to be a bit creative with how they involve the spirits in the cases they solve, often stating plans and adjusting accordingly to the responses and eavesdropping on whatever information was obtained.
 It’s something that could get repetitive but on its first outing, it was pretty amusing.